Who can deny that snacking is an American tradition (at least in our family)? What we graze on during the day has a big impact on our health.

 This is a tasty mini-meal/snack that stays with you.

 Milk is a great source of high-quality protein, as well as vitamin D, calcium and B12.
 It is linked to higher bone density in humans (8).

 Do not, I repeat, do not worry about the fat in whole milk.
 As long as you drink a serving size you’ll be fine.
 The fat keeps you satisfied longer.
 More importantly, growing research shows a myriad of health benefits of consuming full-fat food versus low-fat (10).

 According to Dr. Mercola, “Accumulating research is showing, however, that this switch to low-fat has not only caused rates of chronic disease to skyrocket; it’s also been making people fat.”

-Please keep in mind, some people are allergic to the sugar in milk, lactose.
-If you’re lactose-intolerant you’ll want to stay away from milk and other dairy products.
-There are dairy-free milks on the market, such a coconut, soy and cashew milk which should be fine for you to drink.
+Please keep in mind, some people are allergic to the sugar in milk – lactose.
+If you’re lactose-intolerant you’ll want to stay away from cow’s milk and other dairy products.
+There is dairy-free milk on the market, such as coconut, soy and cashew milk which should be fine for you to drink.

 4-Ingredient Peanut Butter Energy Bites

-Liv over at Healthy-Liv.com posted this easy recipe for these incredibly yummy energy bites.
+Liv over at Healthy-Liv.com posted this yummy recipe for peanut butter energy bites.

-I just made them for my family to enjoy.
+I just made them for my family and they were delicious!
 But let me warn you, it’s hard to eat just one!